Transfer Credit Resources

 There is no limit to the number of hours a student may transfer.
 However, some important information to note:

-Evaluation of transcripts for transfer credits is done by Radford University's Office of the Registrar upon admission.
+While unofficial transcripts may be used for an admissions decision, evaluation of transcripts for credit can only be done once official transcript copies have been received.
 An official credit evaluation will show courses and credits that are accepted and fulfill Radford University requirements.

 Credits are usually accepted from accredited institutions, provided that they carry a grade of "C" or better.